mzhr/LibreNote/README.md

 + Widgets for shortcuts and app
 + Save from other apps or websites
 + Photo, Video, Drawing, File support
++ Password/encrypted options for items or exported files

 ### 3.0?
-+ Encrypted importing and exporting
-+ Version Controll <-- May stop here and polish
++ Version Control
 + Calender Integration
 + Syncing with external server such as google account or others
 + ...